basho/basho_docs/source/languages/en/riak/ops/building/installing/rhel-centos.md

   name: "Red Hat or CentOS"
 ---

-When installing Riak on CentOS or Redhat you can install from source or from our custom .rpm package.
+When installing Riak on CentOS or Red Hat you can install from source or from our custom .rpm package.

 ## Notes